 Caroline Fox is a licensed attorney based in Richmond, VA.
 She owns and operates CJFox Law, PLLC, where she has been named to Virginia's Legal Elite and Super Lawyers "Rising Stars."
 She also founded The Engaged Legal Collective, a contract and legal resource shop for event professionals.

-But what’s included in these agreements?
+But, what’s included in these agreements for your vendors and wedding venue?
 What’s the proper protocol for signing one, and what does all that legal jargon actually mean?
 Read on for everything you need to know about wedding contracts.

 Why Are Wedding Contracts Important?

 To that end, you should expect a contract from pretty much every vendor participating in your big day.
-One-off purchases—an Etsy cake topper, for example—will be the exception, but anything involving custom work (an escort card wall), payment installments (your dress), or goods used and services performed on the wedding day (furniture rentals, photography, etc.) should come with a formal agreement.
+One-off purchases—an Etsy cake topper, for example—will be the exception, but anything involving custom work, payment installments, or goods used and services performed on the wedding day should come with a formal agreement.
+That means the creator of a custom escort card wall, the shop that sold you your wedding dress, and your caterer will all require a contract.

 “Making sure that everything you expect from the vendor is in the contract is the most important thing,” says Fox.
 “If it’s not in the contract, it doesn’t necessarily matter.
 You could have something in an email, but that doesn’t necessarily count.
 If you want it, put it in the contract.”
 For the rest of the document, think like a journalist: Determine the who, what, when, where, why, how, how many, and how much of your agreement, and be sure those items are included.